-Sometimes there are no symptoms of either locally advanced or metastatic prostate cancer.
+Sometimes there are no symptoms of locally advanced or metastatic prostate cancer.

-When they do appear, symptoms of locally advanced prostate cancer include:
+Less common symptoms of locally advanced prostate cancer may include:

 Symptoms of metastatic prostate cancer may include: